goharbor/harbor/docs/configure_https.md

-#Configure Harbor with HTTPS Access
+#Configuring Harbor with HTTPS Access

 Because Harbor does not ship with any certificates, it uses HTTP by default to serve registry requests.
 This makes it relatively simple to configure.
 However, it is highly recommended that security be enabled for any production environment.
 Harbor has an Nginx instance as a reverse proxy for all services, you can configure Nginx to enable https.

-##Get a certificate
+##Getting a certificate

 Assuming that your registry's **hostname** is **reg.yourdomain.com**, and that its DNS record points to the host where you are running Harbor.
 You first should get a certificate from a CA. The certificate usually contains a .crt file and a .key file, for example, **yourdomain.com.crt** and **yourdomain.com.key**.